About James L. Seward

 Republican, Conservative, Independence Party, Reform Party Republican, Conservative, Independence Party, Reform Party

-State Senator James L. Seward's two decades plus of service as a state senator cap a lifelong interest in politics, public affairs, and state government.
+State Senator James L. Seward's three decades plus of service as a state senator cap a lifelong interest in politics, public affairs, and state government.
 A native of Otsego County, Senator Seward attended Oneonta public schools and graduated from Hartwick College with a B.A. degree in political science.
 He also studied at the Nelson Rockefeller Institute of SUNY Albany.
 In 1999, Hartwick College honored Senator Seward with an honorary Doctor of Laws degree.

 Senator Seward was elected to the state senate in 1986 and was appointed chairman of the Senate Energy and Telecommunications Committee, where he developed a reputation as a skilled negotiator and effective spokesman for the senate majority on statewide energy issues.